karsujo/data-analytics-nosql/README.md

 # Instructions to compile and run

 ## Step 0 :
-Setup the Mongo DB : Import the CustomersWithReviews.csv file into MongoDB
+Setup the Mongo DB : Import the HotelCustomersDataset_WithReviews.csv file into MongoDB

 ## Step 1 : venv setup